-[1] Land Acquisition or Conservation Easement Costs must be based on an Appraisal completed within the past two years, in accordance with the Uniform Standards of Professional Appraisal Practice (USPAP) and meeting the requirements of the Uniform Relocation and Real Property Acquisition Policy Act (Public Law 91-646).
-A copy of the final appraisal must be provided prior to closing.

-[2] Funded projects are expected to protect priority resources "in perpetuity," which requires an entity with the resources and expertise to ensure long-term management and stewardship.
-A financing mechanism (e.g., endowment, trust, or long-term financing plan) is required to ensure adequate funding is available over time, though all the funds needed for establishment do not need to be included in the MNRCP request.
-A Management Plan is required for all MNRCP-funded projects and stewardship funding must be dedicated to the project/parcel being funded.
-[3] Do not include long-term management & stewardship costs in this section.
-They should be captured in the section above.

-[4] For restoration, enhancement or creation, a five-year monitoring term is typical, with a potentially longer period for resources with slow development rates.
-Preservation projects do not require short-term monitoring.
+- [1] Land Acquisition or Conservation Easement Costs must be based on an appraisal completed within one vear of the date of closing in accordance with the Uniform Standards of Professional Appraisal Practice (USPAP) and meeting the requirements of the Uniform Relocation and Real Property Acquisition Policy Act (Public Law 91-646).
+A copy of the final appraisal must be provided prior to closing. - [2] Funded projects are expected to protect priority resources "in perpetuity," which requires an entity with the resources and expertise to ensure long-term management and stewardship.
+A financing mechanism (e.g., endowment, trust, or long-term financing plan) is required to ensure adequate funding is available over time, though all the funds needed for establishment do not need to be included in MNRCP request.
+A Management Plan is required for all MNRCP-funded projects and stewardship funding must be dedicated to the project/parcel being funded. - [3] Do not include long-term management & stewardship costs in this section.
+They should be captured in the section above. - [4] For restoration, enhancement or creation, a five-year post-construction monitoring term is typical, with a potentially longer period for resources with slow development rates.
+Preservation projects do not require post-construction monitoring.

+Appendix C

-Appendix C 2020 MNRCP Proposal & Award Timeline
+2021 MNRCP Proposal & Award Timeline

-Stage Deadline Request for Letters of Intent released June 1, 2020 Letter of Intent deadline June 30, 2020 Letter of Intent review July 1-22, 2020 Full Proposals invited July 22, 2020 Project site visits (if needed) August, 2020 Full Proposal deadline September 10, 2020 Review Committee evaluates proposals September-October, 2020 Review Committee meeting (internal calibration) October 7, 2020 Review Committee meeting (public invited) November 4, 2020 Review Committee finalizes recommendations mid November, 2020 Approval Committee meeting (public invited) November 17, 18, or 19, 2020 Awards announced and grant process begins Late November 2020
+Stage Deadline Request for Letters of Intent released May 26, 2021 Letter of Intent deadline June 30, 2021 Letter of Intent review July 2021 Full Proposals invited Late-July, 2021 Project site visits July-August, 2021 Full Proposal deadline September 9, 2021 Review Committee evaluates proposals September-October, 2021 Review Committee meeting (internal calibration) October 4 or 5, 2021 Review Committee meeting (public invited) November 2, 3, or 4, 2021 Review Committee finalizes recommendations Mid November, 2021 Approval Committee meeting (public invited) November 17 or 18, 2021 Awards announced and grant process begins Late-November 2021